liflab/beepbeep-3-book/markdown/custom/README.md

 }
 ```

-However, if we want to use this processor at multiple locations, we will again have to copy-paste this code everywhere we need a new instance of the counter.
+However, if the user wants to use this processor at multiple locations, he will again have to copy-paste this code everywhere a new instance of the counter is needed.
 A better way is to create a new class that extends `GroupProcessor`:

 ``` java
 public class CounterGroup extends GroupProcessor